chipsalliance/rocket-chip/docs/src/diplomacy/adder_tutorial.md

 ```

 Our monitor node follows the same pattern, this time extending `SinkNode`, a
-type of node that only generates upward-flowing parameters along inward edges.
+type of node that only generates upward-flowing parameters along **inward edges**.
 The parameter it takes in is `width` of type `UpwardParam`.

 ```scala mdoc